keensam04/mlops-titanic/README.md

 ### Rancher Desktop
 Rancher Desktop is an open-source application that provides all the essentials to work with containers and Kubernetes on the desktop.
 More details [here](https://rancherdesktop.io/).
 It is an alternative to Docker Desktop which is proprietary.

-Install the v1.16.0 of Rancher Desktop application using the appropriate OS specific installers from [here](https://github.com/rancher-sandbox/rancher-desktop/releases/tag/v1.16.0)
+Install the v1.16.0 of Rancher Desktop application using the appropriate OS specific installers.
+Check the requirement and installation steps for your OS [here](https://docs.rancherdesktop.io/1.16/getting-started/installation).

 Refer to the below screenshot for first-time configuration.
 - Enable Kubernetes (use the latest stable version).